leptos-rs/cargo-leptos/README.md

 # Optional.
 Defaults to false prior to 0.2.3, unconditionally enabled (with the setting becoming deprecated) since 0.2.3 and #216
 separate-front-target-dir = true

+# Cargo target directory to use for frontend WASM builds.
+Relative paths are
+# resolved from the workspace root.
+Use CARGO_TARGET_DIR to share Cargo's normal
+# target directory, or CARGO_TARGET_DIR/front to spell out the default behavior.
+#
+# Optional.
+Defaults to CARGO_TARGET_DIR/front.
+front-target-dir = "CARGO_TARGET_DIR/front"

 # Pass additional parameters to the cargo process compiling to WASM
 #
 # Optional.
 No default